All There Is To Know About The Best Testing And QA Methodologies

 Techniques in test design

-The most common static software QA methodologies are audits, walkthroughs analysis of metrics, technical review, management evaluation, inspection, and others.
-They describe processes, without focusing too much on the product.
+The most common static software QA methodologies are audits, walkthroughs, metrics analysis, technical review, management evaluation, inspection, and others.
+These methodologies describe processes without focusing too much on the product.

 Dynamic testing, in its turn, can be broken down into two parts:

-• Blackbox testing: the tester puts the application under test conditions and looks at it from a user perspective.
+• Black-Box Testing: A tester puts the application under test conditions and examines it from a user perspective.
 This type of testing doesn’t require inside knowledge of the codebase.
-The scope is evaluating the performance from the third-party perspective.
+The scope is evaluating the performance from a third-party perspective.

 QA experts usually perform black-box testing.
 They are interested in the end result rather than in a detailed deep structure.
 The most common types of dynamic testing are system, acceptance, unit, and integration testing.

-The testing and QA teams should be aware of how each individual features of the software functions and see the bigger picture at the same time.
+Testing and QA teams should be aware of how each software feature functions and see the bigger picture at the same time.

-Unit testing is a modular approach, where the application is broken down into components (one or several features), and each one of those is assessed individually.
+Unit testing is a modular approach in which the application is broken down into components (one or several features), and each component is assessed individually.

 Integration testing: the process of assessing the entire software to see the overall performance of the software.
 It’s typically performed after unit testing – the team brings all tested modules into bigger pictures.